 The shortest time period you can hope to complete your CFA exams is 12-18 months, assuming consecutive passes.

 That said, the average time for a CFA exam candidate to completion is 4 years, which is 2 years longer than the average 2 years for an MBA.
-With the more frequent computer-based testing schedule for CFA program from 2021, this may change in future years.

 Another point to remember is that the CFA charter will also require 4,000 hours relevant work experience in at least 3 years.